 See Table 1-1.
-See table below for safety labels description.
+See the table below for safety labels description.

-Decals View Decal No. Description 096317 096317 Carefully read operator's manual before handling the machine.
-Observe instructions and safety rules when operating.
+Decals View Decal No. Description 096317 Carefully read the operator's manual before operating the machine.
+Observe all safety instructions and rules when operating.

-C C C C C C C C C C C C C C C C C C C 099220 Close guards prior to operating the machine - ← + 099219 099219 Blade tension adjustment.
-Turn right to tighten, turn left to release. → 1099221 099221 Keep safe distance when the machine is operating.
+099220 Close all guards prior to operating the machine 099219 Blade tension adjustment.
+Turn right to tighten; turn left to release.
+099221 Keep all persons at a safe distance from work area when operating the machine.

-→ 1 • • • • • • • • • • • • • • • • • • • 096314 Keep safe distance when the machine is operating.
-0 096316 Electric box opening is possible with the switch in "0" position only. ₹ 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 096319 Always disconnect the power cord before opening the electric box.
+096314 Keep all persons at a safe distance from work area when operating the machine.
+096316 Opening of the electric box is possible only when the switch is in the "0" position.
+096319 Always disconnect the power cord before opening the electric box.

-(3) = 10 - 10 - 10 - 10 - 10 - 10 - 10 - 10 098177 Always disconnect the power cord before performing any service.
-099540 099540 CAUTION!
-Gear train - Keep safe distance!
-096321 096321 Blade movement direction 50031 500031 CAUTION!
-Do not adjust turnbuckles!
+098177 Always disconnect the power cord before performing any service.
+099540 CAUTION!
+Gear train - Keep a safe distance!
+096321 Blade movement direction 500031 CAUTION!
+Do not adjust the turnbuckles!

-S12004G Always wear eye protection equipment when operating this machine.
+TABLE 1-1 S12004G Always wear eye protection equipment when operating this machine.
 S12005G Always wear ear protection equipment when operating this machine.
 501465 CAUTION!
-Always wear safety boots when operating the sawmill. - Local Control of the Control of th 501467 Lubrication point P11789b P11789 Blade alignment.
-Turn right to move the blade out on wheel; turn left to move the blade in on wheel.
+Always wear safety boots when operating this machine.
+501467 Lubrication point P11789b P11789 Blade alignment.
+Turn right to move the blade out on the wheel; turn left to move the blade in on the wheel.

-092597 092597 Blade tension adjustment (See Section 2.4.)
-CE P85070 CE certified machine S20087 S20097 Motor rotation direction 099504 Visible and/or invisible laser radiation.
+092597 Blade tension adjustment (See Section 2.4) CE P85070 CE certified machine 520097 S20097 Motor rotation direction 099504 Visible and/or invisible laser radiation.
 Avoid eye or skin exposure to direct or scattered radiation.